 The number of Kilometres driven during your trips

-This is the kilometers a driver drove the passengers after starting a trip up till completing (from pickup point to destination).
+This is the kilometres a driver drove the passengers after starting a trip up till completing (from pickup point to destination).
 So, this is the mileage you accumulated for driving passengers from point A to B and then charging for the same distance travelled.
 Note, this number does not reflect all your mileage for Uber or business.

 As you can see the information provided on tax summary document is very important.
 It gets further confusing on how to calculate Uber earning for the year.
 I will write a post on that very soon.
 One more thing, we have discussed only Uber’s tax summary.
 Quarterly tax summary reports by Lyft are somewhat similar but also provide different information at the same time.
-Always a good idea to consult your accountant for tax related details.
-He (or she) might save you some money and trouble in return for few bucks.

 Disclaimer: This is a general explanation and should be used only for informative and understanding purpose.
 This article cannot be used or referenced for legal or tax purposes.
-Every tax situation is different.
-You should consult a lawyer or accountant to understand application in a particular tax situation.